tlhutch/test-playbooks/docs/testplan-2.1.0.md

 1. [ ] UI regression completed
 2. [ ] API regression completed
 3. [ ] Munin monitors work on all supported platforms

+## Retrospective

+This section is intended to gather feedback on things that worked well and things that could have been better during the release cycle.
+The feedback will be used as a basis for identifying areas for improvement for future releases.
+Any thoughts, big or small, are valuable.

+### Feedback/issues/concerns

+* QA UI automation exists, but isn't run on a regular automatic basis through jenkins.
+Several UI changes to improve UI test-ability introduced regressions elsewhere in the UI.
+These would have been caught with existing UI automation.

+### Recommendations

+1. Selenium UI automation needs to be fully automated by jenkins